Is Your Shopify Store Ready for Black Friday?

 Image Optimization: Did you know that up to 40% of visitors leave a page if it takes longer than three seconds to load?
 While you want to display your beautiful products in all their glory, those high-resolution images can slow your site’s loading times.
 This is a big no-no, as customers will leave your site quicker than you can say ‘Image Compressor’.
 Check out our Graphic Design tasks to see other ways to improve the images on your site.

 Social Proof: Customers trust other customers’ experiences.
 Reviews, especially those with photos create trust between you and potential consumers.
-An app like Loox is a leader in this space, offering merchants some great Black Friday discounts.
-Get 20% off as part of our Black Friday bundle.

 Offer BIG Discounts